awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Interface Endpoint Properties and Limitations<a name="vpce-interface-limitations"></a>

 To use interface endpoints, you need to be aware of their properties and current limitations:
 + An interface endpoint can be accessed through an AWS Direct Connect connection\.
-However, you cannot access an interface endpoint via an AWS VPN connection or a VPC peering connection\.
+It can also be accessed through an intra\-region VPC peering connection from C5 and M5 instance types only\.
+You cannot access an interface endpoint through an AWS VPN connection, an inter\-region VPC peering connection, or an intra\-region VPC peering connection from an instance type other than C5 or M5\.
 + For each interface endpoint, you can choose only one subnet per Availability Zone\.
 + Interface endpoints do not support the use of endpoint policies\.
 Full access to the service through the interface endpoint is allowed\.
 + Services may not be available in all Availability Zones through an interface endpoint\.
 To find out which Availability Zones are supported, use the [describe\-vpc\-endpoint\-services](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) command or use the Amazon VPC console\.
 For more information, see [Creating an Interface Endpoint](#create-interface-endpoint)\.
 + Each interface endpoint can support a bandwidth of up to 10 Gbps per Availability Zone by default\.
 Additional capacity may be added automatically based on your usage\.
 + If the network ACL for your subnet restricts traffic, you may not be able to send traffic through the endpoint network interface\.
 Ensure that you add appropriate rules that allow traffic to and from the CIDR block of the subnet\.
 + An interface endpoint supports TCP traffic only\.
 + Endpoints are supported within the same region only\.
 You cannot create an endpoint between a VPC and a service in a different region\.
 + You cannot tag an endpoint\.
 + Endpoints support IPv4 traffic only\.
 + You cannot transfer an endpoint from one VPC to another, or from one service to another\.
 + You have a limit on the number of endpoints you can create per VPC\.
 For more information, see [VPC Endpoints](VPC_Appendix_Limits.md#vpc-limits-endpoints)\.

 ## Interface Endpoint Lifecycle<a name="vpce-interface-lifecycle"></a>